matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-12.md

 ---
-title: 'Based Logs #12 - Cubemaps'
+title: 'Based Logs #12 - Cubemaps in OpenGL'
 description: 'Adding support for cubemaps and skyboxes'
 date: '2024-05-28'
 ---